NullBore

 GET /ws/control?tunnel_id={id} - Inbound HTTP request arrives at

-/t/{slug}or{slug}.tunnel.nullbore.com - Server hijacks the inbound connection and reconstructs the HTTP request bytes
+/t/{slug},{slug}.tunnel.nullbore.com, or{name}.{account}.nullbore.com - Server hijacks the inbound connection and reconstructs the HTTP request bytes

 - Server sends notification on control WS: